Kelias-42/N-puzzle/README.md

 ![](resources/visualizer.gif)

 > This is what the visualizer looks like.
+Note that the empty space of the puzzle is not represented.

 > You can press R to pause/play and left/right arrow keys to navigate move by move.
 # Required packages
 * Numpy